Raspbian . SSH . WiFi

 sudo apt-get install sense-hat

-~ $ mkdir cs-lab-5
+and change directory to it:~ $ mkdir cs-lab-5

 ~ $ cd cs-lab-5